-The below example will depict APR, monthly payment, and total payments through the life of a loan at $10,000 with single disbursement.
+The below example will depict APR, monthly payments, and total payments through the life of a loan at $10,000 with single disbursement.

 Your actual interest rate may differ from the examples below and will depend heavily on the terms of the loan, APR, and other financial information such as your financial history.
 This will also apply to a co-signer (if applicable).
 To get a better idea of the current rates for refinancing student loans, head over to our refinance page.